zoot101/snapraid-daily/README.md

 * Outlook via Oauth2
 * Gmail via Oauth2

 Detailed instructions are provided in the below link on how to set **mutt** up to send emails with the script.

 * [https://github.com/zoot101/snapraid-daily/blob/main/docs/muttrc-examples/](https://github.com/zoot101/snapraid-daily/blob/main/docs/muttrc-examples/)

-If desired, to disable emails entirely and rely upon an alternative form of notification comment out the **muttrc_path** or **email_address** in the config file and use the **notification_hook** instead (see below).
+If desired, to disable emails entirely and rely upon an alternative form of notification comment out the **muttrc_path** or **email_address** in the config file and use the
+**notification_hook1-N** instead (see below).

 ## Automation with Systemd

 By default the below systemd files are bundled with the debian package installation, but are not enabled by default.

 * `/usr/lib/systemd/system/snapraid-daily.service`
 * `/usr/lib/systemd/system/snapraid-daily.timer`